codeward-io/scan/docs/output/combining-grouping.md

 # Combining & Grouping

 Central reference for merging outputs and grouping findings.
 Canonical change category order: `new, changed, removed, existing` (see [Style & Naming Guide](../configuration/style-naming-guide.md)).
+Use separate combined destinations to differentiate PR-focused deltas from full backlog inventories (e.g., one markdown PR comment + one JSON file with all categories).

 ## Combining Outputs
 Multiple policy outputs can target one destination.
 A combined set is defined by identical (destination, format) with `combined:true` on each member.